johngodley/redirection/readme.txt

 == Changelog ==

 A x.1 version increase introduces new or updated features and can be considered to contain 'breaking' changes.
 A x.x.1 increase is purely a bug fix and introduces no new features, and can be considered as containing no breaking changes.

+= 5.7.4 - 28th February 2026 =
+* Fix display setting not saving
+* Fix 'view data' on logs
+* Fix missing filters on select all

 = 5.7.3 - 21st February 2026 =
 * Fix log target having double domain